-The ability to process credit and debit cards is a requirement for any modern store, but Point of Sale (POS) terminals are usually tied to an internet connection.
+Mobile credit card processing readers give businesses the ability to process credit and debit cards.
+Taking card payments is increasingly essential for any modern store, but Point of Sale (POS) terminals are usually tied to an internet connection.
 What happens if you want to sell at a trade fair, or set up a market stall, or any other kind of pop-up shop?

-This is where mobile card readers come into their own, allowing you to process card payments wirelessly and on the go.
+This is where mobile card readers come into their own for credit card processing, allowing you to take card payments wirelessly and on the go.
 You don't need a checkout till, you just need a smartphone or tablet that can run apps to connect with a mobile card reader.

 They can even be great for small mom-and-pop shops that are looking to keep their initial costs down, and a tablet running apps on a stand can work in lieu of a till.

-Where mobile readers really come into their own is their sheer flexibility.
+Where mobile credit card processing really comes into its own is its sheer flexibility.
 Using nothing more than your own smartphone, a downloaded app, and a cheap card reader costing around $25-$50, you can be ready to start taking payments anywhere there is a cellular network signal.
 Even then, some merchants offer an offline option.

 Even better, it's not just the ability to take payments from credit/debit cards with an EMV aka chip-and-pin, but contactless payments can now also be taken, including Apple Pay, Android Pay, and Samsung Pay.

-Here we look at some of the merchant service providers who can provide the best in mobile card readers for taking payments on the go.
+Here we look at some of the merchant service providers who can provide the best in mobile card readers for taking payments on the go, into 2020.

 SumUp is mobile card reader that is available in 31 countries, although it is a more recent entry to the US market.
 Notably, it supports cards with EMV, popularly known as the newer ‘chip cards,’ and is powered via a micro-USB port, and has a lithium ion battery.

 This mobile card reader solution is well suited to lower volume users as it offers a fixed 2.65% transaction cost, with no monthly fee, or minimum usage level.
-The card reader is available for a one time fee of $69, and connects via Bluetooth to your smartphone with a downloadable app.
+The card reader is currently available for just $19, and connects via Bluetooth to your smartphone with a downloadable app.

 There is also support for a wide variety of credit cards, including MasterCard, Visa, American Express and Discover Card, as well as the newer services Apple Pay and Google Pay.
 Payouts to your bank account take an efficient one to two days.
 Unfortunately, the card reader is required for any transaction to occur, as transactions cannot be manually entered.